Navigating Your Dog’s Adulthood: What To Expect In Months 7-8

 Territoriality

 As your dog matures, they may also develop a sense of territoriality.
-This means they may become more protective of their and belongings.
+This means they may become more protective of their living space and belongings.
 It's important to establish boundaries and set clear for your dog to follow.
 Proper training and socialization can help prevent aggressive or possessive behaviors associated with territoriality.

 Socialization Challenges